 Exercise and Sport Science

-The Exercise and Sport Science program provides students with a well-rounded background in the human movement sciences.
+The exercise and sport science program provides students with a well-rounded background in the human movement sciences.
 Students acquire the knowledge, skills and abilities necessary to lead others in the area of health-enhancing physical activity and movement.
-The program's foundation courses in areas such as biology, anatomy, chemistry and psychology provide a scientific basis for human movement, while the major courses in areas such as biomechanics, exercise physiology, sport/exercise psychology, exercise testing and prescription, strength and conditioning, and motor behavior introduce students to the multidisciplinary study of movement.
+The program's foundation courses in areas such as biology, anatomy, chemistry and physiology provide a scientific basis for human movement, while courses in areas such as biomechanics, exercise physiology, sport/exercise physiology, exercise testing and prescription, strength and conditioning, and motor behavior introduce students to the multidisciplinary study of movement.

 - There is rapid growth in the fitness/wellness industry, sport sciences and allied health care professions.
 This growth creates a need for graduates with specialized training and a wide variety of exciting career opportunities.

-- Students may focus their study to prepare for direct entry into the health/fitness industry (e.g., exercise physiologist, corporate fitness, personal trainer), for graduate/advanced study in the sport sciences (e.g., sport psychology, biomechanics, exercise physiology), or for entry into health or medical-related fields (e.g., physical therapy, occupational therapy, cardiac rehabilitation).
+- Students may focus their study to prepare for direct entry into the health/fitness industry (e.g., exercise physiologist, corporate fitness, personal trainer), for graduate/advanced study in the sport sciences (e.g., sport psychology, biomechanics, exercise physiology), or medical-related fields (e.g., physical therapy, occupational therapy, cardiac rehabilitation).

-- Stuents will complete their undergraduate education with a full-semester supervised internship that aligns with the student's career goals.
+- Students will complete their undergraduate education with a full-semester supervised internship that aligns with the student's career goals.

-- At the completion of academic study, students will have the opportunity to sit for a nationally-recognized certification exam recognized as a key credential in the job market (American College of Sport Medicine's Health Fitness Specialist).
+- At the completion of academic study, students will have the opportunity to sit for the American College of Sport Medicine's Certified Exercise Physiologist exam, a nationally recognized certification exam recognized as a key credential in the job market.

 - There are exciting opportunities to gain hands-on skills and abilities in the state-of-the-art exercise science laboratory.
 Students can become involved in the community fitness testing program or assist faculty in research projects.

-- The local region offers unique opportunities for professional development while studying at Coastal Carolina University such as the chance to work with a variety of populations in the area of health, fitness and rehabilitation.
+- The local region offers unique opportunities for professional development while studying at CCU such as the chance to work with a variety of populations in the area of health, fitness and rehabilitation.
 The explosive growth in fitness/wellness and physical rehabilitation centers in the region provides numerous opportunities for exercise and sport science students.

 For more information:

-- You can also find more information at http://www.coastal.edu/science/departments/krss.
+- You can also find more information at: www.coastal.edu/academics/colleges/science/departments/kinesiology